S3 features

 Conditional writes

 CoreWeave AI Object Storage supports conditional writes fors3:PutObject, s3:CompleteMultiPartUpLoad, s3:CopyObject, and s3:RenameObject.
-Conditional writes use HTTP precondition headers to make writes atomic and prevent accidental overwrites.
+Conditional writes use HTTP precondition headers to make writes atomic and to prevent accidental overwrites.

 | Header | Accepted value | Behavior |